cecileane/computingtools/pages/notes1020.md

 code myscript.py
 ```

+then within VS Code:
-then install the python extension in VS Code
+- install the python extension
-(and click on 'reload' VS Code),
+  (you may need to click on 'reload' VS Code),
+- select your Python interpreter: see it on the status bar near the bottom left,
+  click to see option & pick the conda installation
-write your python code in file `myscript.py`,
+- write your python code in file `myscript.py`,
-open the command palette,
+- open the command palette (Ctrl+Shift+P on Linux, Command+Shit+P on Mac),
-write and click 'Python: Create Terminal', start `python`
+- write and click 'Python: Start REPL' to start `python`
-from the correct folder in that terminal,
-then send your commands with Shift-Enter (for instance)
+- then send your commands from your script file to be executed
+  with Shift-Enter.

 python code: